How to realize compact and non-compact localized states in disorder-free hypercube networks: Introduction

 This paper is structured as follows: In Sec.~\ref{I}, we give a brief summary of our main results on localization on hypercube graphs characterized by ordered site potentials.
 In Sec.~\ref{II}, we introduce and describe a general method for constructing hypercubes with certain ordered site potentials and outline its main properties.
-Section~\ref{III} focuses on the applicability of this method for engineering CLSs on the example of 8D hypercubes.
-In Sec.~\ref{IV}, we explore the construction of NCLSs with both single-site and periodic amplitude densities and their robustness against imposed disorder.
-Conclusions and outlook are provided in Sec.~\ref{V}.
+Section~\ref{III} focuses on the applicability of this method for engineering CLSs on the example of 8D hypercubes. {There, we also explain the similarities between the CLSs in the hypercube networks and many-body flat-band localization encountered in interacting spin-1/2 systems.} In Sec.~\ref{IV}, we explore the construction of NCLSs with both single-site and periodic amplitude densities and their robustness against imposed correlated and uncorrelated disorder. {The similarity between NCLSs on such perturbed hypercube networks and Fock-space many-body localization is discussed in Sec.~\ref{V}.} The conclusions and outlook are provided in Sec.~\ref{VI}.